Tantre Farm CSA Newsletter

 -How to store: Store dry and unwashed in plastic bag in refrigerator for up to 2 weeks; can last for 2-4 months if stored in cold, moist conditions like beets.

-WHITE TURNIPS (Hakurei): a white salad turnip with round, smooth roots with a sweet, fruity flavor and a crisp, tender texture
+WHITE TURNIPS (Hakurei): This white salad turnip with round, smooth roots with a sweet, fruity flavor and a crisp, tender texture will be bagged with the Brussels Sprouts.

 -How to use: Boil, steam, bake, add to soups and stews, mash or scallop just like potatoes, excellent roasted.